 Uniform - non-uniform items, including hoodies, tracksuit tops, denim jackets, hats, do-rags or bandanas will be confiscated if worn in the academy.
-A plain black coat and plain woollen hat can be worn to the academy during cold weather.
-Coats must be removed in the building.
+All headbands/ribbons/bows must be plain black only.
+A plain black coat and plain black woollen hat can be worn to the academy during cold weather.
+Coats must be removed in the building at all times.

 Chewing gum - is not allowed on the academy site.
 It is the responsibility of all adults to be vigilant and ensure that any gum is placed into the nearest bin.
 Staff should be particularly vigilant at the start of lessons during the meet and greet.
+Any student chewing gum in the academy will receive a 30 minute LOPT, confiscation of unused chewing gum and disposal.